Success of Red Sox rotation hinges on David Price

-NEW YORK -- And so, 58 games into the season, with 104 still left to play, it comes down to this: The success of the Boston Red Sox starting rotation -- the bedrock upon which the team was built -- hinges on David Price.
+NEW YORK -- And so, 58 games into the season, with 104 still left to play, it comes down to this: The success of the Boston Red Sox starting rotation, the bedrock upon which the team was built, hinges on David Price.

 An overstatement?
 Maybe, but only slightly.

-Let's explain: Chris Sale has been every bit of the dominant ace that the Red Sox expected when they traded for him last December.
+Let's explain: Chris Sale has been every bit of the dominant ace the Red Sox expected when they traded for him last December.
 But there isn't a timetable for when promising lefty Eduardo Rodriguez will throw from a mound again after he reinjured his right knee last week.
-And one year after winning the Cy Young Award, Rick Porcello continues to produce only sighs, leading the league in hits allowed (104 in 80 2/3 innings) and losing eight of 11 decisions, including an 8-0 shellacking Wednesday night at Yankee Stadium.
+And one year after winning the Cy Young Award, Rick Porcello continues to produce only sighs, leading the league in hits allowed (104 in 80⅔ innings) and losing eight of 11 decisions, including an 8-0 shellacking Wednesday night at Yankee Stadium.

 Sale can't do it alone, which brings us back to Price.
 With the Red Sox, it always seems to come back to Price.

 Price will take the ball Thursday night for the rubber match of the three-game series against the Yankees.
-It will mark the lefty's third start since returning from a spring-training elbow strain, and if his eight-inning masterpiece last Saturday night in Baltimore is any indication, he's feeling just fine.
+It will mark his third start since returning from a spring-training elbow strain, and if his eight-inning masterpiece last Saturday night in Baltimore is any indication, he's feeling just fine.

-Well, physically, at least.
+Physically, at least.

 It seems there might be some other things on Price's mind.
 In an interview Wednesday with Boston Globe columnist Dan Shaughnessy, he said he still intends to talk to the media after his starts but will cut off other interviews.

 "Talk to me on the day I pitch," Price said, "and that's it."

-Then, after the game Wednesday night, Price aired out a reporter from Comcast SportsNet New England in a hallway leading from the clubhouse to the dugout.
+Then, after the game Wednesday night, Price snapped at a reporter from Comcast SportsNet New England in a hallway leading from the clubhouse to the dugout.
 Price returned to his locker but declined at least two interview requests, deferring any comments until after he pitches Thursday night.

 How's that for a backdrop to a start that could push the Red Sox back to within one game of the division lead in the American League East?